habitat-sh/habitat/www/source/docs/run-packages-binding.html.md

 ## Starting A Consumer

-Since your application server defined `database` as a required bind, you'll need to provide the name of a service group running a package which fulfills the contract using the `--bind` parameter to the supervisor, for example:
+Since your application server defined `database` as a required bind, you'll need to provide the name of a service group running a package which fulfills the contract using the `--bind` parameter to the supervisor.
+For example, running the following:

     hab start my-origin/app-server --bind database:amnesia.default

-which would create a bind aliasing `database` to the `amnesia` service in the `default` service group.
+would create a bind aliasing `database` to the `amnesia` service in the `default` service group.

 The service group passed to `--bind database:{service}.{group}` doesn't *need* to be the service `amnesia`.
-Again, this bind can be any service as long as they export a configuration key for `port` and `ssl-port`.
+This bind can be any service as long as they export a configuration key for `port` and `ssl-port`.

 You can declare bindings to multiple service groups in your templates.
 The arguments to `--bind` are separated by commas.
 Your service will not start if your package has declared a required bind and a value for it was not specified by `--bind`.